 Water trampolines and water bouncers – what’s the difference between the two?
 Many people confuse the two, but they are very different in terms of performance and construction.
 If you’re thinking of buying one of these fun water-based toys for summer, it’s important to understand the pros and cons of each one.

 We’ll explain the difference between a water trampoline vs water bouncer to help you make a smart buying decision.

 A water trampoline is exactly what it sounds like – a trampoline made for water.
-Like its backyard cousin, a water trampoline has springs and offers a great bounce.
+Like its backyard cousin, a water trampoline has sprung and offers a great bounce.
 The springs attach the jumping pad to the outer tube, which is inflatable.
 Water trampolines are generally much bigger than water bouncers, but they also offer a better quality bounce.

 The only downside to the trampoline is that it takes much longer to assemble than the bouncer.
 Expect to spend between 30 and 45 minutes putting the trampoline together each time.

 Trampolines can support more weight than a typical bouncer, so if multiple people will be jumping and you need high weight support, a trampoline may be the best option.

 A water bouncer is similar to a water trampoline, but its construction and performance is a little different.
 Rather than springs connecting the jump mat to the outer tube, a series of webbing connects the two.

 The webbing doesn’t allow for as high of a bounce like a trampoline, and bouncers can’t support as much weight as a trampoline either.
 However, they only take 5-10 minutes to assemble and are a great option for children or teens.

 Generally speaking, water bouncers are less expensive compared to trampolines, and because of their quick assembly, are often the best choice for day trips out on the river or lake.

 Here are a few things to consider when choosing your water trampoline or bouncer.